109306064/final/README.md

 # [Data Structure] Final Project

 ### Motivation
-Google's results are not just about movies → Create a prioritizing system We want to build a search engine just for movie lovers or people who wants to search for information related to movies.
+Google's results are not just about movies → Create a prioritizing system <br>
+We want to build a search engine just for movie lovers or people who want to search for information related to movies.

 ### Function
 * gives results about "movie" no matter what kind of words you key in